parres-hq/whitenoise_flutter/.context/01_rust_api.md

     last_synced:    Timestamp,          // The last time the account was synced up fully to relays
     active:         bool,               // Is this account currently active - (do we need this?)
     groups:         Vec<GroupMetadata>, // GroupMetadata for the groups the user is part of (includes both active and inactive groups)
-    welcomes:       BTreeSet<Welcome>,  // A BTreeSet of welcomes for the user (includes pending, accepted, and dismissed welcomes)
+    welcomes:       Vec<Welcome>,       // Welcomes for the user (includes pending, accepted, and dismissed welcomes) }
-}
 ```